litestar-org/polyfactory/docs/usage/fields.rst

 The ``Ignore`` Field
 --------------------

-:class:`Ignore <polyfactory.Ignore>` is used to designate an attribute as ignored, which means it will be completely ignored by the factory:
+:class:`Ignore <polyfactory.fields.Ignore>` is used to designate an attribute as ignored, which means it will be completely ignored by the factory:

 .. literalinclude:: /examples/fields/test_example_3.py